mendix/docs/content/releasenotes/mobile/hybrid-app.md

 ### August 15th, 2019 (4.1.4 / 4.1.0)

-* We identified and fixed a situation where Apps would get stuck in a loading loop on Android devices with older Webview versions.
+* We fixed a situation where apps would get stuck in a loading loop on Android devices with older WebView versions.
-* We identified and fixed an unhandled exception with Secure Storage in cases where the device does not have any security features enabled.
+* We fixed an unhandled exception with secure storage in cases where the device does not have any security features enabled.

 ### July 18th, 2019 (4.1.3 / 4.1.0)